Cones of special cycles of codimension 2 on orthogonal Shimura varieties: Additional properties of the modular cone

 We define the subcone $\subconem$ of $\overline{\cone_k}$ as the cone generated by the functionals $c_T$ with~${T\in\halfint^+_2}$, not necessarily reduced, such that the bottom-right entry of $T$ is $m$.
-Every such matrix~$T$ appears in~\eqref{eq;proofsubcone} if~$B_m$ is taken sufficiently large.
-We may enlarge~$B_m$ such that the matrices~$T_{n,r}^m$ appearing in \eqref{eq;proofsubcone} generate over $\RR$ a space of dimension equal to $\dim\subconem$.
-In this way, the point $V_m$ is \emph{internal} in $\subconem$.
+For every fixed matrix~$T$ as above, we may choose~$B_m$ sufficiently large so that~$T$ appears in~\eqref{eq;proofsubcone}.
+We may enlarge~$B_m$ such that the matrices~$T_{n,r}^m$ appearing in \eqref{eq;proofsubcone} generate over~$\RR$ a space of dimension equal to~$\dim\subconem$.
+In this way, the point~$V_m$ is \emph{internal} in~$\subconem$.

 If $m$ is squarefree, the unique accumulation ray associated to a sequence of rays~$\RR_{\ge0}\cdot c_{T_j}$, where~$T_j=\big(\begin{smallmatrix} n_j & r_j/2\\ r_j/2 & m \end{smallmatrix}\big)$ are reduced matrices in~$\halfint^+_2$ with bottom-right entries fixed to~$m$ and of increasing determinant, is the ray $\RR_{\ge0}\cdot V_m$; see Section \ref{subsec;accrays}.
 All functionals~$c_{T_j}$ are contained in~$\subconem$ by definition. \end{proof} Lemma~\ref{lemma;msqfrsubcone} and our SageMath computations~\cite{zufprog} are sufficient to deduce the polyhedrality of~$\cone_k$ via Theorem~\ref{thm;polyhedwithhyp} for the very first cases of~$k$. \begin{prop} If~$k\le 38$, then the cone~$\cone_k$ is polyhedral. \end{prop} \begin{proof} Let~$d$ be a positive integer, and let~$D$ be the determinant of some matrix in~$\halfint^+_2$.
 We denote by~$\cone_k(D,d)$ the polyhedral subcone of~$\cone_k$ defined as \bes \cone_k(D,d)=\big\langle c_T : \text{ $T=\big(\begin{smallmatrix} n & r/2\\ r/2 & m \end{smallmatrix}\big)\in\halfint^+_2$ such that~$0\le r\le m\le n\le d$ and~$\det T\le D$ } \big\rangle_{\QQ_{\ge0}}, \ees namely the cone generated by all functionals~$c_T$ associated to reduced matrices with determinant at most~$D$ and diagonal entries at most~$d$.